muathendirangu/muathendirangu/README.md

 I have an interest in networking and distributed systems. check out what I have worked on in the the past [resume].

-I also love share what I have learnt with others 🌱
+I also love share what I have learnt with others check out my open source contributions over here [contributions] 🌱